lukasturcani/stk/docs/source/basic_ea_example.rst

 a fitness value, and this is the value that the EA will optimize.
-The simplest way to define a :class:`.FitnessCalculator` is to first define a simple Python function, which takes a :class:`.ConstructedMolecule` instance, and returns the fitness value of that molecule.
+The simplest way to define a :class:`.FitnessCalculator` is to first define a simple Python function, which takes a :class:`.MoleculeRecord` instance, and returns the fitness value of that molecule.

 For example, in many applications it is desirable to have rigid